Debzou/API-Rest-Visualisation/README.md

 # API-Rest-Visualisation

 The security of the api is based on Gin-JWT.

-The connector of cozy sends the doctype information to the API.
+The connector of cozy sends the doctype information to the API. https://github.com/Debzou/cozy-konnector-output

-Then this API allows the visualization of energy consumption on a map
+Then this API allows the visualization of energy consumption on a map.

 # Launch